Emotional Intelligence

 Emotional Intelligence Definition

-Emotional intelligence is seen as a form of social intelligence that involves the ability to monitor one’s own and others’ feelings and emotions, to discriminate among them, and to use this information to guide one’s thinking and action (Salovey & Mayer, 1990).
-For instance, the ability to recognise accurately what another person is feeling enables one to develop a specific competency such as Influence.
+Emotional intelligence is a form of social intelligence involving the ability to monitor one’s own and others’ feelings and emotions, to discriminate among them, and to use this information to guide thinking one's and actions (Salovey and Mayer, 1990).
+For example, accurately recognising another person’s emotions can help develop competencies such as influence.
+Recent research supports this view, defining emotional intelligence as the capacity to recognise, regulate, and manage emotions to support adaptive thinking and social functioning in both personal and professional contexts.

 Emotional Intelligence Description *